ePages-de/epages-devportal/_posts/2019/2019-07-02-managing-lets-encrypt-certificates-in-vault.md

 [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} has facilitated the securing of websites by providing certificates free of charge.
 Here at ePages, we use them for testing our products, as well as for protecting some internal infrastructure.
 **Even though they are free, there is an extra cost: they need renewal (currently every 90 days at most)**.
-If interested in how to reduce this cost 😉, keep reading.
+If you're interested in how to reduce these costs, keep reading 😉.

 Certificates get issued after Let's Encrypt validates that users control the domain names in those certificates using the ACME API and "challenges".
 The most popular ones are the HTTP-01 and the DNS-01.
 The first requires users to get a particular file and serve it via HTTP or HTTPS, so that the Let's Encrypt servers are able to retrieve it.